 CLASS - Technical Communication

-Steve Simpson, Associate Professor of Communication, is Chair of the CLASS Department
+Steve Simpson, Professor of Communication, is Dean of Arts and Sciences and teaches

 Scientific and technical communication

 PhD English, University of New Hampshire, NH, 2010

 Specialization: Composition Studies

 MA English and Comparative Literature, University of Cincinnati, OH

 (2016) Graduate Writing Support: Research, Pedagogy, and Program Design

 With Nigel Caplan, Michelle Cox, and Talinn Phillips.
 University of Michigan Press

 Peer reviewed articles and book chapters